awsdocs/aws-snowball-developer-guide/doc_source/using-client.md

 When you read and write data to the AWS Snowball Edge device, you use the Amazon S3 Adapter for Snowball or the file interface\.

 **Note**
 In January 2018, there was a feature update for clusters, making them leaderless\.
 The cluster update is backward\-compatible with older clusters\.
-However, if you're looking for documentation for the original Snowball client for Snowball Edge, see [Using the Snowball Client](old-using-client.md) in the Appendices\.
+However, if you're looking for documentation for the original Snowball client for Snowball Edge, see [Using the Snowball Client](old-using-client.md)\.

 ## Downloading and Installing the Snowball Client<a name="download-client"></a>

+You can download and install the Snowball client from the [AWS Snowball resources website](https://aws.amazon.com/snowball/resources/)\.

 You can download and install the Snowball client from the [AWS Snowball Edge Resources](http://aws.amazon.com/snowball-edge/resources/) page\.
 On that page, you can find the installation package for your operating system and follow the instructions to install the Snowball client\.
 Running the Snowball client from a terminal in your workstation might require using a specific path, depending on your operating system:
 + **Microsoft Windows** – When the client has been installed, you can run it from any directory without any additional preparation\.